Should I offer digital or print products in my professional studio?

-Yet, despite having said all this, the public still gravitate toward digital options like moths to a bright light.
+Yet, despite having said all this, the public still gravitates toward digital options like moths to bright light.

-Clients feel that with digital options not only can they get the work they want – and what they see as the true skill they can’t do themselves, but shouldn’t be expected to pay so much if they’re ‘only digital files.’
-Of course, then, add to this the real benefits described in the section above and we can see how digital files can walk a fine line between symbiotic and parasitic for your business.
+Clients feel that with digital options, not only can they get the work they want – and what they see as the true skill they can’t do themselves but they shouldn’t be expected to pay so much if they’re ‘only digital files.’
+Of course, then, add to this the real benefits described in the section above, and we can see how digital files can walk a fine line between symbiotic and parasitic for your business.

-In fact, perhaps this explains why professional photography forums are rife with anecdotes of proclaimed ‘awakened’ ‘IPSers’ or ‘product ’togs’ whom ‘converted’ from the ‘traumatic’ shoot & burn method to selling tangible products in-person (there was much rejoicing) after seeing the proverbial light, but literal bottom line go from a scathing scarlet to a cool black.
+In fact, perhaps this explains why professional photography forums are rife with anecdotes of proclaimed ‘awakened’ ‘IPSers’ or ‘product ’togs’ who ‘converted’ from the ‘traumatic’ shoot & burn method to selling tangible products in-person (there was much rejoicing) after seeing the proverbial light, but the literal bottom line goes from a scathing scarlet to a cool black.

 Look no further than Danish wedding photographer Angelina Devine, who proclaims her switch took her from ‘starving artist to the European highstreets,’ earning over $9,000 in one sale after ditching the digital and embracing the IPS / print model.
 She is just one example, but for those looking for a specific example, she is a good model reference to represent the library of similar situations.

 So, should you shun digital in your offer?
-Or, should you get a grip with the 21st century and embrace it?
+Or should you get a grip on the 21st century and embrace it?
 The choice is yours.
-Only, be weary, my friends.
+Only be weary, my friends.

 For one, they are a more significant up-front investment.

-Then, there’s the (supposed) time consuming design.
-A LOT of professional photographers struggle with the need to design the photo projects to use in products like an album.
-With a digital option there is no worry of this.
-It’s a simple drag and drop of the photos – sometimes even unedited!
+Then, there’s the (supposed) time-consuming design.
+A LOT of professional photographers struggle with the need to design photo projects to use in products like an album.
+With a digital option, there is no worry about this.
+It’s a simple drag-and-drop of the photos – sometimes even unedited!

-And, that’s a sub-point worth elaborating on.
-You can find some shoot and burn photographers who will use unedited images in their digital option.
-If you, the photographer, are going to take the time to chose, design, and pay for a professionally printed product that will last generations, be shared and shown off at every possible moment, it sure better include images that are edited and absolutely top-notch.
-Thus, offering print products can often be more time consuming of an endeavor than simply offering digitals.
+And that’s a sub-point worth elaborating on.
+You can find some shoot and burn photographers who will use unedited images in their digital options.
+If you, the photographer, are going to take the time to choose, design, and pay for a professionally printed product that will last generations, be shared, and be shown off at every possible moment, it sure better includes images that are edited and absolutely top-notch.
+Thus, offering print products can often be more time-consuming of an endeavor than simply offering digital.

 Well-edited and well-designed photos are worth their weight in gold!